Recommended Reading Before You Start

 1. Navigate to Reports and Select Executive Reports.

 2. See past executive reports.
-Select the button in the Details section to view report.
+Select View Report to view report.

 3. Customize report.
 When finished, select Run Report.